Image

 Associate Director in the Belfer Center’s Program on Emerging Technology, Scientific Advancement, and Global Policy

-Rebekah Davis Reed, PhD, JD, LLM, is the new Associate Director in the Belfer Center’s Program on Emerging Technology, Scientific Advancement, and Global Policy.
-In this role, she will bring focus and leadership to the day-to-day operational activities of the program, interacting with fellows and researchers to scale up and deliver results from our key initiatives.
-She will also bring her unique experience and vision to identify challenges and research priorities at the boundary of emerging tech and geopolitics.
+Rebekah Davis Reed, PhD, JD, LLM, is the Associate Director in the Belfer Center’s Program on Emerging Technology, Scientific Advancement, and Global Policy.
+In this role, she leads the day-to-day operational activities of the program, oversees the fellowship programs, leads the creation of new initiatives, and partners with the Director to set the strategic direction for the program identifying challenges and research priorities at the boundary of emerging tech and geopolitics.

-Dr. Reed joins the Belfer Center after nearly three decades in the federal government, where her experience included international policy, human spaceflight programs, law, and leadership of technical organizations.
-Most recently, Rebekah served as Lead, International Integration, for NASA’s Exploration Systems Development Mission Directorate (ESDMD), where she was principal advisor to NASA’s Associate Administrator on international issues related to the Artemis campaign and Moon to Mars Program.
-She also served as Chair of the International Space Exploration Coordination Group.
+Rebekah joined the Belfer Center in May 2025 after nearly three decades in the federal government.
+Rebekah spent most of her career at NASA, where she served in international relations, policy, legal, and technical leadership roles at NASA Headquarters and the Johnson Space Center.
+In addition to leading Management Integration and Planning for the Space Shuttle Program and serving on the agency’s Return to Flight Planning Team, she served as Counsel to the Flight IRB; Chief of the Space and Occupational Medicine Branch; Program Manager, Crew Health and Safety Program; and Associate Director of the Exploration Integration, Architecture, and Science Directorate at the Johnson Space Center.
+In her final position at NASA, she was the principal international advisor to NASA’s Associate Administrator for Exploration and served as Chair of the multilateral International Space Exploration Coordination Group.
 Rebekah began her career at the Foreign Agricultural Service, where she served on U.S. delegations to the United Nations Commission on Sustainable Development and Food and Agriculture Organization; she also coordinated the sub-cabinet level Food Security Working Group, which developed the United States’ first global road map for food security.

 Rebekah received a Ph.D. in diplomatic history from Georgetown University, where she was a University Fellow and Davis Teaching Fellow.
-She also holds JD and LLM degrees from the University of Houston Law Center, where she was an adjunct professor of legal negotiations.
+She also holds JD and LLM in health law from the University of Houston Law Center, where she was a member of the Order of the Barons and the Order of the Coif, and was an adjunct professor of legal negotiations.